ekwan/PyPlate/README.md

 ### Visualizations

 Each step in a recipe that involves a plate will yield visualizations.
 We can visualize information about the source or destination plate (as applicable) or both.
-Visualization can be done on the final contents of the plate or a 'delta' of what changed during the step.
+Visualization can be determined for two different modes, either the 'final' state of the plate or a 'delta' of what changed during the step.
 Finally, the unit in which data is returned must be provided.

 ```
 ...
 last_step = recipe.steps[-1]
-for df in last_step.visualize('destination', 'delta', 'umol'):
+for df in last_step.visualize(what='destination', mode='delta', unit='umol'):
     display.display_html(df)
 ```
 ![Example Visualizations](images/example_visualization.png)